 The houses we will visit next, English House, Ben's House, and Yokan Nagaya, are all on Kitano-dori, the main street of the Ijinkan area.

-English House is in a colonial style.
-It was designed by an English architect for a German doctor named Hudesek who lived there.
-The world of Sherlock Holmes has faithfully been recreated on the second floor.
+The English House is built in a colonial style, designed by an English architect for a German doctor named Hudesek who once lived there.
+On the second floor, a faithful recreation of the world of Sherlock Holmes awaits, capturing the essence of the famous detective’s era.

 These are the Inverness Cape and Deerstalker Hat which were Holmes’ trademarks.